Lovecraft at 135: Yeah, He Won

 Robert M. Price is a 'controversial' figure.
 That doesn't make him wrong.
 I remember reading about his 'Cryptic Publications' stuff back in the '80s.
 My priorities were rock/metal and I put all that on the back-burner.
 Those various publications--many illustrated by Stephen Fabian--are worth plenty today.
 Price was, and is, a fan of HPL and REH.
 He has honored both--along with Clark Ashton Smith--many, many times.

 So, when RMP writes about the century of Lovecraft's influence, I pay attention.
 As it turns out, he wrote an essay for The Lovecraft eZine back in 2015 called "Lovecraft Triumphant".
-I've been wanting to comment regarding this essay for awhile.
+I've been wanting to comment regarding this essay for a while.
 Let's be about it.

 ‘I was thinking how Lovecraft’s motifs and mythemes have so thoroughly permeated modern horror that the tail has come to wag the Tindalos Hound.
 The invader has devoured the host.
 In short, “Lovecraftian” fiction is within striking (or “spitting”?) distance of simply becoming modern horror.
 The genre, no longer a subgenre.
 No more merely a “literary cult,” as I believe Edmund Wilson called it, but the very mainstream of horror.’